IulianEmilTampu/PediatricBrainTumorClassification-MRI/README.md

 - **The vision transformer model** pre-trained on ImageNet and fine-tuned on ADC data with age fusion achieved the highest performance, which was significantly better than models trained on T2w (second-best) and T1w-Gd data.
 - **Fusion of age information** with the image data marginally improved classification, and model architecture (ResNet50 -vs -ViT) and pre-training strategies (supervised -vs -self-supervised) did not show to significant impact on models’ performance.
-- **Model explainability**, by means of class activation mapping and principal component analysis of the learned feature space, show that the models use the tumor region information for classification and that the tumor type clusters are better separated when using age information.
+- **Model explainability**, using class activation mapping and principal component analysis of the learned feature space, shows that the models use the tumor region information for classification and that the tumor type clusters are better separated when using age information.

 **Abstract**

-Purpose:To implement and evaluate deep learning-based methods for the classification of pediatric brain tumors in MR data.
+Purpose: To implement and evaluate deep learning-based methods for the classification of pediatric brain tumors in MR data.

 Materials and methods: A subset of the “Children’s Brain Tumor Network” dataset was retrospectively used (n=178 subjects, female=72, male=102, NA=4, age-range [0.01, 36.49] years) with tumor types being low-grade astrocytoma (n=84), ependymoma (n=32), and medulloblastoma (n=62).
 T1w post-contrast (n=94 subjects), T2w (n=160 subjects), and ADC (n=66 subjects) MR sequences were used separately.
 Two deep-learning models were trained on transversal slices showing tumor.
 Joint fusion was implemented to combine image and age data, and two pre-training paradigms were utilized.
 Model explainability was investigated using gradient-weighted class activation mapping (Grad-CAM), and the learned feature space was visualized using principal component analysis (PCA).